Joost Schouten: Dutch East Indies Company career: 1624–1644

 Over the next two decades, Schouten established a formidable reputation in colonial trade and diplomacy.
 He became involved in manufacturing and trade within a Siamese Dutch East Indies Company factory enclave in Ayutthaya in 1624 and shortly thereafter became secretary to Willem Janssen on the latter's exploratory trade and reconnaissance visit to Japan in 1625.

-In 1633, Schouten returned to Siam as the Dutch colonial factory director in Ayutthaya and successfully negotiated for expanded operational facilities and further Dutch trade concessions in return for diplomatic negotiation assistance rendered to Somdet Phra Chao (r1629–1656), the king of Siam.
+In 1633, Schouten returned to Siam as the Dutch colonial factory director in Ayutthaya and successfully negotiated for expanded operational facilities and further Dutch trade concessions in return for diplomatic negotiation assistance rendered to Somdet Phra Chao (r.
+1629–1656), the king of Siam.
 In 1635, Schouten maintained a record of his activities in Japan and Siam for his employers, one of the first reliable accounts of the region.
 It attracted enough interest to be published later in the 17th century and translated in several languages.
 By 1640, he had returned to Batavia and served on the Council of the Indies for elite mercantile and commercial interests within the Dutch East Indies Company.
 In 1642, he equipped Abel Tasman for his expedition to the Southwest Pacific, which was to circumnavigate Australia and lead to the European discovery of New Zealand.
 On that voyage, Tasman named Schouten Island for him.